Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica

-There are multiple possible contributions to the hydrostatic mass bias that needs to be well calibrated in order to reach an accurate mass estimates.
-First, we make the hypothesis of fully thermal pressure, but magnetic fields \citep[e.g.,][]{dolag2000effect}, cosmic rays \citep[e.g.,][]{boss2023crescendo} or turbulence \citep[e.g.,][]{rasia2004dynamical,nelson2014hydrodynamic,pearce2020hydrostatic} in the ICM could add significant non-thermal pressure.
-We then assume spherical and relaxed clusters, asphericity and unrelaxedness \citep[e.g.,][]{gouin2021shape} of clusters can thus contribute to the bias.
-Moreover, temperature structure in the ICM \citep[e.g.,][]{rasia2006systematics,rasia2012lensing}, the introduction of an inertia term in the mass estimation \citep[e.g.,][]{suto2013validity,biffi2016nature}, redshift evolution of the bias \citep[e.g.,][]{wicker2023constraining} or the clusters local environment impact on the hydrostatic equilibrium \citep[e.g.,][]{gouin2022gas,gouin2023soft,vurm2023cosmic} might also need to be accounted for.
-In addition to these physical sources of biases, the use of projected quantities (accessible via observations) instead of 3D ones (accessible in numerical simulation) introduces other biases.
+There are multiple possible contributions to the hydrostatic mass bias that need to be well calibrated to reach accurate mass estimates.
+First, we make the hypothesis of fully thermal pressure, but magnetic fields \citep[e.g.][]{dolag2000effect}, cosmic rays \citep[e.g.][]{boss2023crescendo}, or turbulence \citep[e.g.][]{rasia2004dynamical,nelson2014hydrodynamic,pearce2020hydrostatic} in the ICM could add significant non-thermal pressure.
+Second, we assume that clusters are spherical and relaxed although asphericity and unrelaxedness of clusters \citep[e.g.][]{gouin2021shape} could also contribute to the bias.
+Moreover, temperature structure in the ICM \citep[e.g.][]{rasia2006systematics,rasia2012lensing}, the introduction of an inertia term in the mass estimation \citep[e.g.][]{suto2013validity,biffi2016nature}, redshift evolution of the bias \citep[e.g.][]{wicker2023constraining}, or the cluster's local environment impact on the hydrostatic equilibrium \citep[e.g.][]{gouin2022gas,gouin2023soft,vurm2023cosmic} might also need to be accounted for.
+In addition to these physical sources of biases, using projected quantities (accessible via observations) instead of 3D ones (accessible in numerical simulation) introduces other biases.
 Furthermore, since we can only observe the ICM of clusters from our unique position in the Universe, reconstructed thermodynamical properties of clusters can then be affected by the presence of gas along our line of sight (LoS).\\